-Whether or not providing publicly funded healthcare to an aging population poses a serious financial threat has been debated for years.
-One camp has emphasized that aging itself has but a glacial impact, adding no more than one percentage point to annual increases in health costs.
-Therefore, it argues there is no urgency for reforms to healthcare treatment or financing (Barer et al. 1995; Evans et al. 2001).
+One camp has emphasized that aging itself adds no more than one percentage point to annual increases in health costs and, drawing an analogy with a glacier rather than an avalanche, has argued there is urgency for reforms to healthcare treatment or financing (Barer et al. 1995; Evans et al. 2001).
 If taxes are allowed to rise and provider compensation can be curbed, so goes the argument, the system is as sustainable as Canadians want it to be.

-The other camp has emphasized that a one-percentage-point annual increase is substantial, especially when it compounds over many years.
-Moreover, aging will slow the growth of the tax base (Robson 2001, 2007, 2010; Drummond and Burleton 2010; Dodge and Dion 2011; and
+The other camp emphasizes that a one-percentage--point annual increase is substantial, especially when it compounds over many years.
+Moreover, aging will slow the growth of the tax base (Robson 2001, 2007, 2010; Drummond and Burleton 2010; Dodge and Dion 2011; and Emery et al. 2012).
+While this camp might concede that glaciers move slowly, it emphasizes their